iivic/edx-documentation/en_us/install_operations/source/ecommerce/create_products/create_programs.rst

 #.
 When you have finished entering information for the program, select one of
    the **Save** options: **Save**, **Save and add another**, or **Save and continue editing**.

+This procedure completes the course and program structure.
+To provide "site functionality" for programs, the front end needs to know about the program and the program's cost

 .. include:: ../../../../links/links.rst